-Three hours later, the New Year arrives at Bali.
+Three hours later, the New Year arrives in Bali.
 Bali is one of the most popular provinces – islands in Indonesia, which attract a lot of tourists.
 The hotel, from where these small fireworks were captured is located quite close to the Uluwatu Temple – one of the most spectacular spots on this island.

-The New Year’s even is captured from the tallest building in this city – International Commerce Centre, rising exactly 484 meters above the ground.
+The New Year’s event is captured from the tallest building in this city – International Commerce Centre, rising exactly 484 meters above the ground.
 The Ritz-Carlton hotel, where the webcam operates is just 2 floors below the top, hence the view is stunning.
 The main spot of the celebration is at the Golden Bauhinia Square surrounded by a group of skyscrapers, from which we can point to the Central Plaza skyscraper – 3rd the highest in this metropolitan area (373m.a.g.l.).
-All these buildings belong to the Wan Chai district, which lies at the entrance to the Happy Valley behind.
+All these buildings belong to the Wan Chai district, which lies at the entrance to Happy Valley behind.

 Next 2 hours later tourists can celebrate New Year at Vonmuli island.
 This smallish isle has only 414m in length and 236m in width.
 It’s uninhabited, but because of a vast holiday resort, being bigger than the island itself we can meet a lot of people there.

 Only another half hour away from Maledives, the New Year is celebrated in Kochi.
-Kochi is one of the biggest cities in the Kerala state covering the south-western Indian coast.
+Kochi is one of the biggest cities in Kerala state covering the southwestern Indian coast.
 Kochi is also one of the main port hubs in this region.
 It shouldn’t surprise you, that you can see flashy fireworks above the port cranes.
 It’s a specific view, but very nice.

-Le Morne Brabant at Mauritius is a very good place for watching the New Year’s fireworks.
+Le Morne Brabant in Mauritius is a very good place for watching the New Year’s fireworks.
 However, web cameras have a way of capturing the landscape within the frame only, unless they rotate.
 In turn, sometimes we can’t see what we want to see, although the image covering the vista away from the main scene can be also interesting.

 At the same time, a buzzing New Year’s ceremony takes place in Dubai.
 Because I saw this formidable city before I can imagine how beautiful is this moment when a multitude of fireworks rises between the skyscrapers.
 There are a few different spots in Dubai, from where the New year’s fireworks can be captured.
 Let’s start with Deira for example.
 Deira is a former commercial center of Dubai, which recently lost a bit of its importance, as the main communication backbone – The Sheikh Zayed Road (E 11 motorway) has been built.
-Our first view comes from the Aloft City Center Deira, which covers an outlook towards the Dubai Creek and the downtown beyond.
+Our first view comes from the Aloft City Center Deira, which covers an outlook towards Dubai Creek and the downtown beyond.
 The fireworks produced at the Dubai Creek waterbody are stunning.

 Considering Dubai, we can’t forget about the world’s tallest building – the Burj Khalifa.
-This is undeniably the symbol of this remarkable city, which plunges in the beautiful fireworks every year at this moment.
+This is undeniably the symbol of this remarkable city, which plunges in beautiful fireworks every year at this moment.
 If we consider its vast altitude above the ground (830m) combined with dazzling fireworks light, reaching this altitude as well, we can assume, that this spectacular view would be achievable even from the Zagros Mountains in Iran (Pic.
 11) under extremely good visibility conditions, which regrettably occur very rarely there.
 The dry climes around the Persian Gulf feature dusty air for most of the year.

 The view from the Burj Khalifa observation deck is also stunning.